Raziz1/Audio_Amplifier/README.md

 * The require no current to drive the gate pin
 * They can switch faster than BJTs, which can be beneficial in certain applications
 * Reduced distortion compared to some BJT designs
-* The onyl drawback is they tend to be more expensive than BJT's
+* The only drawback is they tend to be more expensive than BJT's

+# Design
+## Schematic

+## Simulation